 Photography that is incorporated into the layout has transformed over the years as well, with film-based photography giving way to memory cards and digital photography in the mid-2000s, as well as computerized editing software like Photoshop.
 For the first few decades, there were no local photos printed at all in the newspaper.
 From there, photos of local events would appear sporadically, with just one or two gracing the pages of The Brillion News in the mid-1900s.
 The first local color photo to appear in the paper was published on the front page in 1984, and featured a team photo of the Brillion High School state-qualifying girls’ basketball team.
 As photography methods improved and became more efficient and affordable from the late 1960s onward, the frequency of photos appearing within the pages of the news steadily increased, especially as pictures became digitalized at the turn of the 21st century.
 Color photos are now standard practice every week on the front page and throughout the paper, and often there as many as 50 – and sometimes far more – photos of local events printed each week.

-Since Pantzlaff has joined the staff, The Brillion News and its staff has been awarded by the Wisconsin Newspaper Association (WNA) a total of 45 awards for its reporting, photography, online coverage, design, commentaries and more since 2011.
+The Brillion News and its staff has been awarded by the Wisconsin Newspaper Association (WNA) a total of 45 awards for its reporting, photography, online coverage, design, commentaries and more since 2011.
 Out of the roughly 190 weekly newspapers in the state, only two others can boast as many or more awards during this same time span.
-Most recently, The Brillion News earned 15 awards in its weekly division including seven first-place honors in the 2013 Better Newspaper Contest.
+The Brillion News earned 15 awards in its weekly division including seven first-place honors in the 2013 Better Newspaper Contest.
 In 2011, the paper earned the Best in Class award from the WNA, which means that The Brillion News was determined to be the best newspaper in its subscription size in the state of Wisconsin.
 In 2013, it was the only newspaper in the state – daily or weekly – to earn an award in all six of the WNA’s Better Newspaper Contest photography categories.

 Looking back, as the newspaper celebrated its 100th anniversary in 1994, a special article printed then ended in rather prophetic fashion, predicting some of the changes that were to come: